-That’s just to get started with basic sensitive data masking in Snowflake!
+That’s just to get started with a basic Snowflake Masking Policy!
 If you want to apply different types, like a partial mask, time stamp, UDF, etc. then you’ll need to refer back to the documentation again.
-To get more advanced with tag-based or row-level policy, you’ll need another deep dive.
+To get more advanced with Snowflake tag-based or row-level policy, you’ll need another deep dive.

 The big kicker here is the amount of time it takes to code not only the initial policies, but to update them and test them.
 No matter how good anyone is at SnowSQL, there’s always room for human error that can lead (at best) to frustration and (at worst) to dangerous levels of data access.

 So, what if you could automate that process?
 What if you could use a remote to do it for you to save time and keep things streamlined for your business?

-What you could be doing: automate your data masking policies with ALTR
+What you could be doing: automating your Snowflake masking policies with ALTR

-Setting a sensitive data masking policy in ALTR is like clicking “2-0-9" on your remote when a commercial comes on channel 12; you log in, head to the Locks tab, and use ALTR’s interface to set a policy that has already been tested for you.
+Setting a sensitive data masking policy in ALTR is like clicking “2-0-9" on your remote when a commercial comes on channel 12; you log in, head to the Locks tab, and use ALTR’s interface to set a Snowflake masking policy that has already been tested for you.
 And when something changes in your org, you log back in and update your data masking policy or add a new one with just a few clicks.